Writings by Sandra Harrison including poetry, essays, fiction, non-fiction; children's literatire.

 Further down the road is what remains of the family’s burial plot.
 The area just north on Buckout Rd in West Harrison is part of a number of urban legends.
 The Baldwin Farm entrance and community gardens is on Hall Ave.
 The Baldwin Cemetery is located further down the road but there is only one grave stone standing.

 Gedney Farms, purchased in 1740 by John Gedney, became a developed neighborhood of houses and golf courses.
 The last home owned by the Gedney Family (circa 1854) is located at corner of Burling Ave and Gedney Esplanade.
-The structure is now a residence but housed the Westchester Music Conservatory before moving to Central Ave.
-A number of city neighborhoods, streets and businesses bear the Gedney name.
+The structure is now a residence but housed the Westchester Music Conservatory before it moved to Central Ave.
+A number of city neighborhoods, streets and businesses bare the Gedney name.